Pelješac Bridge

 The Pelješac Bridge (Pelješki most, [pěʎeʃkiː môːst]) is a cable-stayed bridge in Dubrovnik-Neretva County, Croatia.
 The bridge provides a fixed link from the southeastern Croatian semi-exclave to the rest of the country while bypassing Bosnia and Herzegovina's short coastal strip at Neum.
 The bridge spans the sea channel between Komarna on the northern mainland and the peninsula of Pelješac, thereby passing entirely through Croatian territory and avoiding any border crossings with Bosnia and Herzegovina at Neum.

 Construction started on 30 July 2018, and the bridge was connected on 28 July 2021.
 The bridge and its access roads opened for traffic on 26 July 2022.
-However, heavy trucks and trucks carrying hazardous loads will not be able to access the bridge until the Ston detour road is opened in 2023.
+Ston bypass road was opened on 19 April 2023, allowing buses, heavy trucks, and trucks carrying hazardous loads to access the bridge.

 Characteristics

 The original 2007 design for the bridge had a main span of 568 m.
 This design was modified, and the bridge was built as a multi-span cable-stayed bridge with a total length of 2404 m.
 It comprises thirteen spans, of which seven are cable-stayed; five central 285 m spans and two outer 203.5 m spans.
 Two pylons around the 200 m x 55 m navigation channel are 98 m above sea level and 222 m above the seabed.
 The bridge was designed by Slovenian engineer Marjan Pipenbaher.

 Both sides of the bridge are served by access roads, including two tunnels on Pelješac (one 2467 m and the other 499 m long), as well as two smaller bridges on Pelješac, (one 420 m and another 131 m long).